grafana/agent/docs/sources/shared/flow/reference/components/local-file-arguments-text.md

 ### File change detectors

-File change detectors are used for detecting when the file needs to be re-read from disk. `local.file` supports two detectors: `fsnotify` and `poll`.
+File change detectors are used to detect when the file needs to be re-read from disk. `local.file` supports two detectors: `fsnotify` and `poll`.

 #### fsnotify

-The `fsnotify` detector subscribes to filesystem events which indicate when the watched file had been updated.
+The `fsnotify` detector subscribes to filesystem events, which indicate when the watched file is updated.
-This requires a filesystem which supports events at the operating system level.
+This detector requires a filesystem that supports events at the operating system level.
 Network-based filesystems like NFS or FUSE won't work.

-When a filesystem event is received, the component will reread the watched file.
+The component re-reads the watched file when a filesystem event is received.
-This will happen for any filesystem event to the file, including a change of permissions.
+This happens for any filesystem event to the file, including a change of permissions.

 `fsnotify` also polls for changes to the file with the configured `poll_frequency` as a fallback.